pdiasalmeida/objectDetector/README.md

 # Object Detector #

 Unix project for the automatic detection of several objects.
-It works on BGR images and has so far included the detection of European license plates and indication signs.
+It works on BGR images.

 ## Dependencies ##
 * OpenCV 2.4.9